fredmorito/sorter/solution/README.md

 - Fix the printer implementation.
 - Enhance the solution to support higher numbers of sources/logs.
 - Modularize other parts of the solution to make the code more readable.
+- Testing.
+- Improve for a better hardware resource usage.

 ### Caveats
 - The `printer` object serves only for validation purposes.